xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 The configuration on the router must define the address and port of the collector as well as the transport and encoding used.
 Here for simplicity the grpc no-tls is used, therefore no certificate is required.
 For production network, it is recommended to use TLS for data encryption.

 Two sensor-paths are defined for both input and output QOS interface statistics.
-Finally, the sensor group is associated to the destination with telemetry data being sent every 10 seconds.
+Finally, the sensor group is associated to the destination with telemetry data being sent every 10 seconds (10000ms).

 ```
 telemetry model-driven